OwenCochell/PaperMC-Update/README.md

 ## Errorlevels:
-After paper.jar has an update it will Exit in a Normal state with Errorlevel 8.
+After paper.jar has an update it will Exit in a Normal state with Errorlevel 0.
 This can be used by batch files to trigger 'GOTO UPDATE-FOUND' in the batch script.

 Current Errorlevels Supported :
-1 - Normal Exit- No MC Update
+1 - Normal Exit- No PaperMC Update
-0 - Normal Exit- New Paper Was Found and Updated
+0 - Normal Exit- New PaperMC Was Found and Updated

         PYTHON server_update.py C:\Minecraft\paper.jar
         IF %ERRORLEVEL% EQU 1 GOTO SAMEPAPER